thesquib/clanlord_on_catalina/readme.md

 We will be using the excellent efforts of https://github.com/Gcenx, who has made unofficial builds of Wine which include support for Catalina.

-Updates are released fairly often, so this guide may go out of date quickly: https://github.com/Gcenx/WineskinServer/releases
+Updates to the wineskin are released sometimes, so this guide may go out of date.
+Find the latest Wineskin here: https://github.com/Gcenx/WineskinServer/releases

 ## Setup a Wineskin